The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-This unit provides you with a set of ideas for developing your approach to managing your own work – what we might call ‘self-management’.
-In order to do this, we will examine some of the key processes of management decision making – allocating time, staff, physical and financial resources: prioritising and problem solving and monitoring performance.
+This free course, Understanding management: I'm managing thank you! provides you with a set of ideas for developing your approach to managing your own work what we might call self-management.
+In order to do this, we will examine some of the key processes of management decision making, such as allocating time, staff, physical and financial resources: prioritising and problem solving and monitoring performance.

-- examine some of the key processes in management decision making and how they are performed;
+- understand some of the key processes in management decision making and how they are performed

-- explore some of the interpersonal skills and aspects of management;
+- understand some of the interpersonal skills and aspects of management

-- begin to apply some of these ideas to the management of our own work;
+- apply some of these ideas to the management of our own work

 - write for academic study purposes.

 - Learning outcomes